Orange Tab B004 — Malpractice Counsel Coordination Guide¶

 - Confirm that early malpractice resolution does not waive or limit remaining civil claims

-- Clear any sequencing issues with Kozek and Purple Vol 08
+- Clear any sequencing issues with main-case outside counsel and Purple Vol 08

 - Document how malpractice proceeds fit into the larger enforcement plan (Green Vol 09)